 - Both the Parks and the Libraries Impact Fee categories were revised to charge fees to non-residential development in accordance with SB 1525.
 Previously, Parks and Libraries Impact Fees were charged only to residential development.

 - Future updates must be in compliance with Senate Bill 1525, which was signed by the Governor on April 26, 2011.
-The bill requires full compliance with the bill prior to August 1, 2014, so there will be another update to the IFP prior to that date.

 Check this page regularly for new information, or contact the Impact Fee Program Manager, Christopher DePerro.